What's included on this site and how is it broken down?

 Before I receive hundreds of emails on the subject, yes there are some games included that don't follow the rules.
 The reason for this is that I find them interesting!
 Exceptions are

-Other games and types of game that are not included but which I definitely intend to include in the future follow:
+Other games and types of game that I hope to include in the future follow:

 The top level categories for this site are broken down into 3 types - Board, Table and Outdoor games.
 Hopefully, the definitions of these are fairly obvious.
 Then, because of the importance of the subject, there is a fourth section on Pub Games.
 Of course, the Pub Games section naturally and deliberately overlaps with the other 3 sections.